bikespace/bikespace-django/README.rst

 .. _link: https://www.postgresql.org/download/

-Once all the requirements are installed. cd into the root directory of the project and install the requirements for the local development:
+Once all the requirements are installed, cd into the root directory of the project and install the requirements for the local development:

 .. code-block:: bash
     pip install -r requirements/local.txt